-Broadband is important for pensioners to not only stay in touch with friends and family — internet access for elderly customers can also be an extra safety measure and a way to get immediate support or assistance if needed.
+Broadband isn’t just important for staying in touch with friends and family during periods of separation or lockdown.
+Internet access also provides an extra safety measure, and a way to obtain immediate support or assistance if needed.

-If you have a Telecare alarm or another kind of alert device, you’ll need to ensure that it is compatible with whichever broadband provider you choose, as these systems are connected using your phone line.
-For example, there are eight specific alarm models that are compatible with NOW Broadband.
+If you have any kind of alarm or safety device connected using your phone line, you’ll need to ensure it’s compatible with whichever broadband provider you choose.
+For example, there are eight alarm models suitable for use with NOW Broadband.

 Average speed: 11Mbps